lud77/cortez/README.md

 - Add support for undirected graphs
 - Complete and expose fragment merging functionality
 - Add a suite of basic algorithms such as graph search and coverage
-- Provide better documentation and best practices
+- Provide better usage documentation and hints/best practices
 - Provide benchmarks